 - Character Standards:

-- May not have more than three dependents
+- May not have more than 3 dependents (your spouse is considered your dependent, regardless of military status).

-- Be a graduate of one of the seven maritime academies:
+- Be a graduate of or in your senior year at one of the seven maritime academies:

 - Maine Maritime Academy